 Enter the full name of the client that ordered the EFT.
 If the client is an entity, enter the complete name of the entity in field B1.
-This field can contain up to 45 characters.

-If it is an individual, enter the individual's surname (up to 20 characters), given name (up to 15 characters), and other name or initial (up to ten characters, if known) in fields B2, B3 and B4.
+If it is an individual, enter the individual's surname, given name, and other name or initial (if known) in fields B2, B3 and B4.